Alejogb1/job-board/blog-data/lag-sas-function-data-analysis.md

 run;
 ```

-Okay so what did we do here First we make sure the data is properly sorted by `date` with proc sort and the `by date` instruction.
+ so what did we do here First we make sure the data is properly sorted by `date` with proc sort and the `by date` instruction.
 That is super important if you don't you'll have a bad result as we discussed before

 Then in the data step we use another `by date` statement which is super important since it tells SAS that you're operating within a group of records that have the same `date` and that you want to see the difference of the current date with the previous one In many cases if you do not have the by variable SAS may generate bad values and incorrect calculations.
 If you do not have the `by` instruction SAS will just calculate the lag in all of the values and not just with values of the same `date`